RafeHatfield/yarl/docs/COMPONENT_TYPE_BEST_PRACTICES.md

 This issue was discovered when:
 1. An orc tried to pick up a wand → `NameError: name 'ComponentType' is not defined`
 2. An orc tried to pick up a Yo Mama scroll → Same error
+3. An orc tried to use a Lightning Scroll → Same error (item usage failure path)

-Both errors occurred in the `_pickup_item` method due to the mixed import pattern.
-This was a **systemic issue** affecting multiple item types and could have caused crashes for any monster attempting to pick up items.
+These errors occurred due to the mixed import pattern.
+This was a **systemic issue** affecting:
+- Monster item pickup (all item types)
+- Monster scroll usage (all failure modes)
+- Dragon Fart spell (hazard creation + AI checks)
+- Status effect spells (Slow, Glue, Rage, Teleportation)

+The bug could cause crashes during normal gameplay whenever monsters interacted with items or spells.

 ## Related Documentation